prm3theus/minimal-viable-eth-futures/README.md

 # Minimal Viable Futures ⏲️ (in-progress)

-Transfer stake on Units of a Future you Want.
+Stake on Units of a Future you Want.
 Strike at the right time on a Thing if you're Right. ✔️

 Using [Chainlink](https://chain.link/) for Oracle feeds to connect possible Futures with underlying Measurements. 📏